The Eyes of a Traitor: The Disease and proposed third studio album (since 2011)

 The band did only two one-off shows in 2012, initially in Madrid, Spain, with the German metalcore band Caliban, on 4 May 2012, but then they were confirmed to play at Ghostfest 2012 on Sunday 1 July.
 The band replaced Rivers, one of the bands that developed out of The Eyes of a Traitor that had to pull out of the festival.
 Hollings and Alex Green, formerly of English mathcore-technical-metal band The Arusha Accord, performed with the band at Ghostfest, with Hollings becoming the band's new bassist and Green performing clean vocals.
 Since announcing their hiatus, they have been writing their third album.

 Musical style and influences

 Whitworth, when asked how he would describe the band's sound, said that they "combine technicality with melodic sensibilities, metal and occasional sprinklings from other genres."
 The band have been described by critics as metalcore, melodic death metal, and melodic metalcore.
 Many critics have credited them for their accelerated progression through the British metal scene considering the age of the band members.
 By the time their first EP was released, the average age of the members was 17.

 Members of the band have said they are influenced by the metalcore band Textures as well as a heavy amount of technical death metal bands, including Gojira and Necrophagist.
-Other influences include Children of Bodom, In Flames, Misery Signals, Mesuggah, Slipknot and Thrice.
+Other influences include Children of Bodom, In Flames, Misery Signals, Meshuggah, Slipknot and Thrice.